MartinJespersen/vulkan_gui/README.md

 # Things to do:

+* move all libraries into repo for easier build on new system and relative include dirs
 * implement multithreading
 * remove std strings
 * Adding new glyph atlases should be made dynamic